The Intratec Methodology Family

 • Primary Commodity Prices: price assessments for chemical and petrochemical commodities, built from official international trade statistics through a monthly gathering, transformation, and modeling cycle — serving readers who need reliable, independent price benchmarks.

-• Energy Prices & Markets: price references for energy markets, produced under the same price-based discipline; energy price references also feed other Intratec models, such as industrial utility cost estimates.
+• Energy Prices & Markets: monthly, country-by-country reports on energy commodity prices, forecasts, and market dynamics — current and historical prices, short-term forecasts, energy balances, and freight and insurance costs — produced under the same price-based discipline as Primary Commodity Prices; its price references also feed other Intratec models, such as industrial utility cost estimates.

 • Commodity Production Costs: bottom-up production cost analyses — capital costs, operating costs, and product value — built on conceptual process designs, intended for screening and comparing production economics rather than detailed engineering.